scheme-requests-for-implementation/srfi-204/srfi/README.md

 files needed to make match work in a particular implementation of scheme, and a record of any issues.

 ## ./not-working:
-failed attempts to make module work with GNU/MIT, Rapid, Husk, Foment, Gambit, and Gerbil.
+failed attempts to make module work with GNU/MIT, Rapid, Husk, Foment, and Gambit.

 ## ./ref
 files used for reference.